 Watch our online video with the Department’s Director for People, Professor Heath Rose, who gives an overview of the course, who should apply, and why you should choose Oxford.

 This innovative two-year part-time course aims to provide a cutting-edge introduction to the linguistic and pedagogic knowledge and skills needed for teaching language.
 While the concepts covered in the course can be applied to all languages in most contexts, there is a strong opportunity for students to specialise in the teaching of English language in university settings.

 A low-residency course, it is characterised by intense online interaction and feedback, using a range of communication media.
 Its small-group teaching format pursues the Oxford tradition of demanding much of students and giving them much in return.
 The course offers a stimulating environment in which students can broaden their knowledge, deepen their understanding and sharpen their skills in contact with current research in applied linguistics.

-Students take eight taught modules (six of which are graded), and complete a research dissertation under the supervision of a member of the applied linguistics group.
+Students take eight taught modules (six of which are graded), and complete a research dissertation.

 Students complete the following modules: